Alaska State Library Resources

 Federal publications are especially pertinent to state government.
 Many state programs are mandated by Congress and regulated by Federal agencies.
 In addition, the U.S. Government collects statistics from every state, and subsequently creates standardized data comparisons between states.

-You can search for federal publications held in Juneau libraries through the Joint Library Catalog.
+You can search for federal publications held in Juneau libraries through the Alaska Library Catalog.

 To supplement the materials received from the Federal Depository Program, we offer additional federal government resources, such as: